-CM Answers (CMA) - User Moderation - Reporting Spam
+Questions and Answers Plugin (CMA) - User Moderation - Reporting Spam

 Enable Users to Report Spam

-To adjust spam reporting settings, navigate to the Admin Dashboard → CM Answers PRO → Settings.
+To adjust spam reporting settings in the Questions and Answers plugin, navigate to the Admin Dashboard → CM Answers Pro → Settings.

 Click on Thread tab under the plugin settings.